On Representing Resilience Requirements of Microservice Architecture Systems: Microservice Resilience

 \subsection{Microservice Resilinece Measurement Model}

-To quantify the service resilience in MSA System, we proposed Microservice Resilience Measurement Model (MRMM).
-MRMM quantifies the resilience by measuring service degradations caused by disruptions.
-Resilience metrics in MRMM are later used for service resilience goal setting in resilience requirements.
+A variety of resilience metrics on have been proposed in existing works on resilience quantification.
+These metrics belong to different research areas and have different quantification targets.
+In order to quantify resilience of MSA Systems, we proposed Microservice Resilience Measurement Model (MRMM).
+Compared with general resilience models, a concept model is added in MRMM besides the resilience metrics.
+The concept model consists of key concepts in MSA System related with resilience, like service, performance, service degradations, etc. These concepts are used to clarify what is measured by microservice resilience, and will be represented as elements in the proposed resilience requirement model in Section \ref{sec:representation}.
+Similar to existing resilience models on quantifying disruption impacts, three metrics are used to quantify service degradations occurred in MSA Systems from different dimensions.

 Figure \ref{fig:mrmm-meta} shows the meta-model of MRMM.
-Below we provide the definitions for elements (e.g. Service Resilience, Disruption Tolerance) in MRMM.
+Below we provide the definitions for elements in MRMM.
 Mathematical presentations of these elements are also given, in order to encode resilience requirements to formal propositions and verify the satisfiability of resilience requirements in our future work.